Leadership and management

 - Managers, co-workers and organisations as a whole should know how to respond appropriately and to refer to specialist support services

-- If you would like more information on supporting employees or colleagues experiencing domestic, family or sexual violence, you can contact 1800RESPECT on 1800 737 732 or through the online the chat
+- If you would like more information on supporting employees or colleagues experiencing domestic, family or sexual violence, you can call 1800RESPECT on 1800 737 732, chat online via our website or text 0458 737 732.

 This can be the case even when they are no longer living with the perpetrator, as their work location and hours of work may be known to (and exploited by) the person using violence.

 Employees experiencing domestic, family or sexual violence may show signs of:

 - distress (for example, crying)

 They may be having trouble concentrating at work or managing deadlines and they may require time off work to obtain protection orders or access supports in efforts to keep themselves and their children safe.

 How managers can provide support